lucijaveljacic/Covid-19-in-media/README.md

 ## Description

-The purpose of this project is to analyze data collected from a Croatian web portal  [Požeška kronika] (https://pozeska-kronika.hr), and to generate new knowledge based on this data.
+The purpose of this project is to analyze data collected from a Croatian web portal  [Požeška kronika](https://pozeska-kronika.hr), and to generate new knowledge based on this data.